Glossary

 A distortion in wood caused by the turning or winding of the edges of a board so that the four corners of any face are no longer in the same plane.

 Any of several longitudinal cuts made on the faces of pieces of lumber or plywood.
 The face veneer of plywood paneling is V-grooved to relieve the flat appearance of the surface; the grooving usually creates a pattern resembling random width boards placed side by side.
-Usually, V grooves in paneling are stained darker than the surface.
-In lumber, edges are sometimes chamfered to create a V where pieces are placed edge to edge.
-A V may also be machined the length of the piece to provide decoration.
-A V pattern also may be used to form tongue and groove connections on either lumber or plywood.
+Usually, V-grooves in paneling are stained darker than the surface.
+In lumber, edges are sometimes chamfered to create a “V” where pieces are placed edge-to-edge.
+A V-groove may also be machined the length of the piece to provide decoration.
+A V-groove pattern may be used to form tongue and groove connections on either lumber or plywood.

 Veneer

-A thin sheet of wood, rotary cut, sliced, or sawn from a log or flitch.
+A thin sheet of wood that is rotary cut, sliced, or sawn from a log or flitch.
 Veneering goes back to the early days of the Egyptians, which would be approximately 3,500 years ago.
-Down through the years and cultures veneering has enriched furniture and architectural interiors with sheets of rare and beautiful woods bonded to other plain, sturdy wood based sub straights to form a panel.
+Through the years and cultures, veneering has enriched furniture and architectural interiors with sheets of rare and beautiful woods bonded to other plain, sturdy wood-based substrates to form a panel.

 Vertical Grain (VG)